 This will give it plenty of richness while also keeping the cake light and fluffy.

-It’s one of my favorite tricks to make a delightful light and delicious sponge cake.
+It’s one of my favorite tricks to make a delightfully light and delicious sponge cake.

-Next, beat in the cake mix, powdered sugar, water, and oil on medium speed.
+Next, beat in the cake mix, powder sugar, water, and oil on medium speed.

 Powdered sugar is also a secret ingredient in this recipe.